Skip to content

 What is the biggest mistake agents make in a buyer consultation?

 They perform.
 They walk through process slides instead of leading a conversation.
-The buyer needs an adult, not an emcee.
+The buyer needs an adult who can help them think, not an emcee narrating a process.

 Keep reading